cal-poly-dxhub/git-walkthrough/README.md

 Remember: Practice these commands in a test repository to become comfortable with them.

 Great!
-Now that we know the basics of git, lets push it to the cloud so people can work on it from anywhere!
+Now that we know the basics of Git, lets push it to the cloud so people can work on it from anywhere!

 ## Working with Remote Repositories

-We can authenticate with github using access tokens (recommended) or ssh keys (more advanced)
+We can authenticate with GitHub using access tokens (recommended) or ssh keys (more advanced)

 ### Setting up GitHub
 1. Create account on [GitHub](https://github.com)